Jessica Ainscough: Alternative cancer treatment

-Following her second cancer diagnosis, Ainscough began using Gerson Therapy, an ineffective alternative cancer treatment.
-Her condition was monitored by her "Gerson doctor" in Mexico who would receive Ainscough's blood tests, along with results from live blood analysis and iridology, two ineffective alternative diagnostic techniques, and conduct analysis using a machine called an "Indigo", which was claimed to be a quantum biofeedback device.
+Following the return of her cancer, Ainscough began using Gerson Therapy, an alternative cancer treatment from the 1920s.
+Her condition was monitored by her "Gerson doctor" in Mexico who would receive Ainscough's blood tests, along with results from live blood analysis and iridology, two alternative diagnostic techniques, and conduct analysis using a machine called an "Indigo" that was claimed to be a "quantum biofeedback device".

 Influencers and supporters

-At "Wellness Warrior Events", Ainscough was joined by other celebrity wellness entrepreneurs who would also share their alternative health journeys, including former actor Melissa Ambrosini, musician Wes Carr and celebrity chef Pete Evans.
+At "Wellness Warrior Events," Ainscough was joined by other celebrity wellness entrepreneurs who would also share their alternative health journeys, including former actor Melissa Ambrosini, musician Wes Carr and celebrity chef Pete Evans.
 Ainscough invited Cyndi O'Meara, nutritionist and fellow Sunshine Coast wellness entrepreneur, to write the foreword of her book, and later acknowledged O'Meara as the person she admired most professionally.
 Ainscough also spoke and wrote extensively about the influence of her mother Sharyn Ainscough and alternative cancer treatment advocate Ian Gawler.
-Her funeral was attended by Belle Gibson, who falsely claimed to have cured her own cancer through alternative therapies.
+Following Ainscough's death in February 2015, her funeral was attended by Belle Gibson, who falsely claimed to have cured her own cancer through alternative therapies.

 Ainscough claimed that Ian Gawler's book, You can Conquer Cancer, was a major influence on her when she was initially diagnosed with cancer.
 Immediately before going to the Gerson clinic in Mexico in 2010, Ainscough and her partner Tallon Pamenter stayed at The Gawler Foundation.
 Afterwards, Ainscough wrote: "Last month I spent 10 days at the Gawler Foundation in Melbourne learning all about how to heal myself.
 It was the most beneficial 10 days of my life".
 Gawler Foundation founder Ian Gawler is a former veterinarian who survived cancer after surgical treatment, radiotherapy, and chemotherapy.
 Gawler claims to have overcome a secondary diagnosis of terminal metastatic cancer with a combination of Gerson Therapy and meditation.
 However, there was no biopsy taken to confirm the secondary cancer diagnosis, and experts have since attributed Gawler's symptoms to advanced tuberculosis—which he also received medical treatment for at the time—rather than secondary bone cancer.

 Sharyn Ainscough

 In April 2011, Jessica's mother, Sharyn Ainscough, was diagnosed with breast cancer.
 Sharyn also refused all conventional treatment instead opting to join her daughter in Gerson Therapy.
-Sharyn Ainscough died in October 2013, two and half years after diagnosis, in line with expectations for untreated breast cancer.
-At the time of her death, it was widely reported that "Sharyn, followed her daughter in advocating Gerson therapy after being diagnosed with breast cancer".
+Sharyn Ainscough died in October 2013, two and a half years after diagnosis, in line with expectations for untreated breast cancer.
+At the time of her death, it was widely reported that "Sharyn followed her daughter in advocating Gerson therapy after being diagnosed with breast cancer".